Understanding Transactions and Payment Status

 Step 7: Viewing Transaction Details

-From the POS page:
+From the Transactions page:

-- Navigate to POS in the sidebar
+- Navigate to Transactions in the sidebar

 - Find the transaction using filters: